theminingco/.github/README.md

 # ⛏ The Mining Company

-This is a MEV bot.
 Use at your own risk.
 Any losses incurred through the use of this software are your own responsibility.

 ## Getting Started

 Getting set up with this repository is very easy.
 * Install Node using `brew install node`.
-* Install the Solana SDK using `curl -sSfL https://release.solana.com/stable/install | sh`.
 * Clone this repository using `git clone https://github.com/jewl-app/.github`.
 * Install dependencies using npm - `npm install`.
 * Run one of the commands below - `npm run start`.